kallisto-finance/kallisto-docs/docs/src/guide/chaser-vault.md

 The
 [external withdraw function](https://github.com/kallisto-finance/curve-apy-vault/blob/main/contracts/curve_apy_vault.vy#L500) is a wrapper of the internal withdraw function.
 It is called when users withdraw liquidity from the vault.
-The inputs include withdrawal token address and amount, swap route and the minimal amount for swapping.
+The inputs include withdrawal token address and amount, swap route, and the minimal amount for swapping.
 Since the users' withdrawal token may differ from the pool's tokens, a swap will be applied in that case.

 ```js